genmeblog/techtest/docs/api.md

 #### Column

-You can perform columnar aggreagation also. `aggregate-columns` selects columns and apply aggregating function for each column separately.
+You can perform columnar aggreagation also. `aggregate-columns` selects columns and apply aggregating function (or sequence of functions) for each column separately.

 ``` clojure
 (api/aggregate-columns DS [:V1 :V2 :V3] #(reduce + %))